vcu banner

 Program Training and Structure

-The program is comprised of six required and three elective learning experiences.
-The learning experiences are generally five weeks in duration; however, the staffing/operational rotation is longitudinal over the course of the year and occurs in the main hospital pharmacy and psychiatric satellite pharmacy.
+The program is comprised of six required and three elective acute care learning experiences and three required longitudinal ambulatory learning experiences and one longitudinal elective learning experience.
+The acute care learning experiences are generally five weeks in duration and the ambulatory care learning experiences are longitudinal one-half day per week for 10 weeks.
+The longitudinal ambulatory care learning experiences may be extended based on resident preference and preceptor availability.
+The staffing/operational rotation is longitudinal over the course of the year and occurs in the main hospital pharmacy and psychiatric satellite pharmacy.
 Additional longitudinal projects include completion of a quality improvement project, completion of one medication use evaluation project, service on an institutional committee, didactic teaching and clinical precepting, and response to psychiatric emergencies.
 Longitudinal experiences are completed in conjunction with required and elective rotations.
 The primary practice sites are the acute psychiatry units at VCU Health and Virginia Treatment Center for Children.
 Additional sites include affiliated clinics including, but not limited to, child and adolescent psychiatry and substance abuse.

 Acute Care Psychiatry I – Medical Psychiatry